ms2data/ms2-quick-start/README2.md

 1. Build a semantic model using the MS2 AI Copilot
 2. Analyze data using Malloy notebooks
-3. Publish your models and analyses to the platform
+3. Publish your models and analyses to the MS2 service

-## Step 1: Build a Semantic Model with an AI Copilot
+## Step 1: Build a Semantic Model with AI Copilot

 At the core of MS2 is the **semantic model**—a governed, versioned interface that defines how your data should be understood and used.
 Think of it as a **semantic API**: it captures not just structure, but business meaning.
 You’ll use the **MS2 AI Copilot in VS Code** to generate your first model using existing catalog metadata, query logs, and the structure of your data warehouse.